DataDog/documentation/content/en/cloud_cost_management/container_cost_allocation.md

 ## Allocate costs

-Cost allocation divides host compute and storage volume costs from your cloud provider into individual tasks or pods associated with them.
+Cost allocation divides host compute and other resource costs from your cloud provider into individual tasks or pods associated with them.
+These divided costs are then enriched with tags from related resources so you can break down costs by any associated dimensions.

+Use the `allocated_resource` tag to visualize the spend resource associated with your costs at various levels, including the Kubernetes node, container orchestration host, storage volume, or entire cluster level.

 {{< tabs >}}
 {{% tab "Azure" %}}